 - More to read

-Disclaimer: Much of what you will read is most directly relevant to my own fields, i.e., Applied Linguistics and language teaching.
+Disclaimer: Much of what you will read below is most directly relevant to my own fields, i.e., Applied Linguistics and language teaching.
 This is because much of my expertise comes from publishing and editing in these fields.
-I am aware that there will be disciplinary differences, and I have tried to accommodate these by drawing on the perspectives of editors in other fields as well.
-You will find a couple of useful articles at the end of the post.
+I am aware that there are differences among disciplines, and I have tried to accommodate these by drawing on the perspectives of editors in other fields as well.
+You will find a couple of useful articles at the end of the post, broadening the perspective that I am putting forward here.

 A desk rejection is a quick decision, by the editorial staff of a journal, to not forward a manuscript for review.
+Such decisions are, in fact, quite common: according to a recent article (Beugelsdijk & Bird, 2025), as many as 65% of papers submitted to a typical journal might be desk-rejected.
+Highly selective journals reportedly desk-reject as many as 88% of the manuscripts they receive.
 There are several different reasons why an editor might desk-reject a paper, but there are two motivations underlying all these decisions.

 The first one is to conserve the journal’s resources.
 It is increasingly hard to find volunteers to review any manuscript, and soliciting too many reviews is not a good use of a very limited resource.
 Secondly, a desk rejection means that authors can move on with their paper and find a more suitable place to publish it, with or without revisions.
 Although a desk rejection may seem harsh, it is a kinder outcome than a rejection several weeks or months later.